dracor-org/dracor-frontend/public/doc/what-is-dracor.md

 **DraCor's stability and sustainability** are key tasks for the near future.
 The project has come this far thanks to the enthusiasm of volunteers, without any direct third-party funding.
 While the platform will continue to evolve in parallel with new research questions, it should also become a stable infrastructure and reference point for (digital) literary studies and beyond.
 This will be a major focus of our ongoing work.

-**Ways to interact.** To keep discussions about DraCor on the spot, we use the GitHub Discussions feature (which is still in beta!) for the repositories [dracor-frontend](https://github.com/dracor-org/dracor-frontend/discussions) (everything concering the website) and [dracor-api](https://github.com/dracor-org/dracor-api/discussions) (everything concerning our API functionality).
+**Ways to interact.** To keep discussions about DraCor on the spot, we use the GitHub Discussions feature (which is still in beta!) for the repositories [dracor-frontend](https://github.com/dracor-org/dracor-frontend/discussions) (everything concerning the website) and [dracor-api](https://github.com/dracor-org/dracor-api/discussions) (everything concerning our API functionality).
 If you want, ask questions or make suggestions directly there.

 Preferred hashtags: **#DraCor** **#dracor_org** **#ProgrammableCorpora** **#DigitalHumanities**